Our Approach: The 7 Essential Elements

 A specific session on spirituality and healing invites participants to reflect on the role spirituality plays in their lives and its potential impact on their healing.
 Our approach is strictly non-denominational and not aligned with any specific religion.
 However, we fully respect any religious beliefs individual participants may have.

-Moderate Exercise can help prevent and improve the survival rates for people with cancer, supports pain management, increases vitality and boosts immunity and mental health.
+Moderate Exercise can help prevent and improve the survival rates for people with cancer, support pain management, increase vitality and boost immunity and mental health.

 The World Cancer Research Fund has declared physical inactivity a risk factor for cancer.
-Many types of exercise offer a huge range of benefits and there is a consistent relationship between regular physical exercise and a reduction in the risk of death from any cause over a given period.
+Many types of exercise offer a huge range of benefits and there is a consistent relationship between regular physical exercise and a reduction in the risk of death from any cause over a given period, including cancer.

-Evidence is becoming clear that regular moderate exercise helps to prevent a whole range of cancers and prolongs survival for those who already have cancer.
+Evidence is becoming clear that there is a connection between exercise and cancer prevention.
+Regular moderate exercise helps to prevent a whole range of cancers and prolongs survival for cancer patients.
 Some of the cancers specified include breast, colon, lung, endometrial and prostate cancers.

 Apart from preventing and improving survival rates for people with cancer, exercise has other important benefits, such as pain management, increased vitality, improved immunity and mental health